maplibre/maplibre-gl-js/README.md

 ### Avoid Fragmentation

 If you depend on a free software alternative to `mapbox-gl-js`, please consider joining our effort!
 Anyone with a stake in a healthy community-led fork is welcome to help us figure out our next steps.
 We welcome contributors and leaders!
-MapLibre GL already represents the combined efforts of a few early fork efforts, and we all benefit from "one project" rather than "our way".
+MapLibre GL JS already represents the combined efforts of a few early fork efforts, and we all benefit from "one project" rather than "our way".
 If you know of other forks, please reach out to them and direct them here.

-> **MapLibre GL** is developed following [Semantic Versioning (2.0.0)](https://semver.org/spec/v2.0.0.html).
+> **MapLibre GL JS** is developed following [Semantic Versioning (2.0.0)](https://semver.org/spec/v2.0.0.html).

 ### Bounties